-USM Anywhere automatically creates log collection jobs for Azure Monitor and Security logs.
-It also creates jobs for IIS, SQL Server, and Windows if it detects storage locations for these log types.
+USM Anywhere automatically creates log collection jobs for Azure Monitor and security logs.
+It also creates jobs for Internet Information Services (IIS), Microsoft Azure SQL Server, and Microsoft Windows if it detects storage locations for these log types.
 When you complete the Log Collection step for the Azure Sensor, you can enable these default jobs.
 You can review these jobs and their history in the Scheduler, but you cannot modify the parameters of these default jobs.

 Note: What an Azure log job collects depends on whether you granted contributor permissions to one of your resources or to your entire Azure subscription for the USM Anywhere application.
-Depending on the Azure Credentials configured for the deployed Azure Sensor, the sensor could have access to individual resource groups or the whole subscription.
-For more details, see Creating an Application and Obtaining Azure Credentials.
+Depending on the Azure credentials configured for the deployed Azure Sensor, the sensor could have access to individual resource groups or the whole subscription.
+See Create an Application and Obtain Azure Credentials for more information.

 To supplement the automatic Azure log collection in USM Anywhere and to set up log collection for Azure Web Apps, add new Azure log collection jobs.